qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 - __target__: the main point of interest
 - __context__: the pairs of positive and negative points we just defined.

-However, it is not the only way to use it, you can also __only__ provide a context, which will invoke a [__Context Search__](#context-search) instead.
-This is useful when you want to explore the space defined by the context, but you don't have a specific target in mind.
+However, it is not the only way to use it.
+Alternatively, you can __only__ provide a context, which invokes a [__Context Search__](#context-search).
+This is useful when you want to explore the space defined by the context, but don't have a specific target in mind.
 But hold your horses, we'll get to that [later ↪](#context-search).

 ## Discovery search